 Today we’ll address a few ways product managers and product leaders can drive innovation in enterprise organizations.
-Many of our recommendations are rooted in agile principles and philosophies.
+Many of our recommendations are rooted in agile principles, product principles, and philosophies.
 But we’d like to point out that even Waterfall organizations can be successful with these if they start small.
-For more tips on innovation, check out our recording of our most recent webinar “Innovating in the Enterprise.”
+For more tips on innovation, check out the recording of our most recent webinar “Innovating in the Enterprise.”

 Can Enterprise Organizations Embrace Agile Development?